Andrejkf/solution_behavioral_cloning_p3t1/report.md

 ## Results and discussion

-With these starategies the model performed well on track1 (test 1) but partially on track2 (challenge) track.
+With these starategies the model performed well (safety for pasengers) on track1 (test 1) but partially on track2 (challenge) track.

 Speed of the model was up to 15 despacement/time units  and honestly I would like to have it working at maximum speed.